bockbilbo/server-package-updates-to-mattemost/README.md

 Change the configuration settings in the script.
 If currently expects SLACK_HOOK_URL to be an environment variable on your server, but you can uncomment and define it in the script if you so wish.
 Make a note of the frequence (default is every 15 mins).

 Set up the script as a cron job.
 Note that the cron frequency needs to match the frequency setting in the script config.

-I use the following cron entry:
+I use the following cron entry at /etc/cron.d/send_update_notifications:

 ```
 */15 * * * * root  /bin/bash /usr/local/bin/notify_updates > /dev/null 2>&1
 ```